SaFoLab-WISC/Awesome-T2I-safety-Papers/README.md

    (please refer to [[the system card of DALL·E3](https://cdn.openai.com/papers/DALL_E_3_System_Card.pdf)])

 💡 **Topic 2:** Digital Watermarking for T2I Safety.
-  > Digital Watermarking can be broadly used for the verification, authenticity, and traceability of images.
+  > Digital Watermarking is broadly used for the verification, authenticity, and traceability of images.
 It can also trace the copyright and ownership of the T2I models.

 ---
 ## 💡 Jailbreak Attack on Text-to-Image Models